What is an annotated bibliography?

 A standard bibliography details the citation information of the consulted sources: author(s), date of publication, title, and publisher's name and location (and for articles: journal title, volume, issue and page numbers).
 The primary function of bibliographic citations is to assist the reader in finding the sources used in the writing of a work.

 To these basic citations, the annotated bibliography adds descriptive and evaluative comments (i.e., an annotation), assessing the nature and value of the cited works.
 The addition of commentary provides the future reader or researcher essential critical information and a foundation for further research.

-What each annotated bibliographic entry should include
+What each annotated bibliographic entry should include:

 Annotations begin on the line following the citation data and should be composed with complete sentences.
 Each annotation should include most, if not all, of the following:

-Although many these elements also will be included in your literature review, the emphasis of bibliographic annotation should be on brevity.
+Although many of these elements also will be included in your literature review, the emphasis of bibliographic annotation should be on brevity.
 Remember, one of the purposes of the annotated bibliography is to help you decide how to best use each article in your literature review.

 Example: Annotated Bibliography Entry